mohitvaidya/microservice/README.md

 * Add additional packages inside requirements.txt if there are any.
 * Kubernetes Clean Up steps

+### Verify that application is running, include screenshot of running application while sending the submission

-# Git commit is mendatory,make your repository publicly available. without this submission will not be entertained.
+# Git commit is mendatory, kindly make your repository publicly available, readme is updated with the flow/changes in your submission. without it any submission will not be entertained.